About this Research Topic

 Recent advances in high throughput omics technologies and big data analytical approaches have set the stage for a quantum leap in our understanding of the biology of pathogens and host-pathogen interactions.
 The goal of this Research Topic is to provide a forum for sharing ideas, tools and results among researchers from fields of evolutionary biology, infectious diseases, microbiology, genomics, and epidemiology.
 We would like to mainly focus on recent progress in using multidisciplinary approaches to the studies of the evolutionary mechanisms of pathogenesis, virulence, host immunity, population dynamics, and epidemiology.

-We welcome the submission of Original Research papers, Review articles, Mini-Reviews and Methods papers presenting advances in the evolution of infectious diseases.
+We welcome the submission of Original Research papers, Review articles, Mini-Reviews, Technology & Code and Methods article types presenting advances in the evolution of infectious diseases.
 Relevant topics of interest to this Research Topic include (but are not limited to):

 • Evolution and epidemiology of emerging and re-emerging infectious diseases